Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 * 14 Bit On-Axis Magnetic Rotary Sensor
 * Maximum sensor RPM supported 14500 ^1^
 * Supplied with a 4mm thick, 6mm diameter magnet
-* SPI output for communication with a EXP1HCL (supplied with a 150mm ribbon cable for this purpose)
+* SPI output for communication with a Duet 3 Expansion 1HCL controller (supplied with a 150mm ribbon cable for this purpose)
-* 3.3V operation - compatible with the EXP1HCL (Can be modified for 5V operation for other applications.
+* 3.3V operation - compatible with the Duet 3 Expansion 1HCL controller (Can be modified for 5V operation for other applications.

-^1^ Max system RPM possible depends on the EXP1HCL closed loop speed and the maximum motor RPM
+^1^ Max system RPM possible depends on the Duet 3 Expansion 1HCL controller closed loop speed and the maximum motor RPM

 ## Supported hardware

 ### Duet 3 hardware
-The Duet 3 Magnetic Encoder is designed to be paired with a [Duet 3 EXP1HCL controller](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL).
+The Duet 3 Magnetic Encoder is designed to be paired with a [Duet 3 Expansion 1HCL controller](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL).

 ### Compatible motors